If You Know, You Know: How to Master Conoscere vs. Sapere in Italian

-With FluentU, you can browse a library filled with hundreds of fun videos in Italian.
-Just select your level (which ranges from beginner to advanced), find a video that looks entertaining and start learning!
+With FluentU, you can browse a library filled with hundreds of authentic videos in Italian.
+Just select your level (which ranges from beginner to advanced), find a video that looks interesting and start learning.

-At the end of the video, take the self-quiz to measure your progress.
-And finally, never forget a word again by using FluentU’s spaced repetition flashcards, which store new vocab into your long-term memory.
+At the end of the video, take a personalized quiz to measure your progress.
+And finally, improve your retention by using FluentU’s spaced repetition flashcards and store new vocab into your long-term memory.

 Italian to Learn Free